Ph.D. degree requirements

 - Form a doctoral dissertation committee.

 - Advance to the rank of Ph.D.
 Candidate upon completing the Ph.D.
 Candidacy Status form.
 Candidacy requires approximately 50 credit hours of coursework, an updated plan of work, completion of the preliminary (qualifying) exam, and formation of a dissertation committee.

-- Complete the prospectus exam administered by the doctoral dissertation committee, and submit the Prospectus and Record of Approval form.
-The prospectus should ideally be completed at least one year before the final defense.
+- Complete the prospectus exam administered by the doctoral dissertation committee.
+The Prospectus and Record of Approval form and Conflict of Interest form should be submitted to the graduate director at least one week before the prospectus meeting.
+The prospectus should be completed at least one year before the final defense.

 - Receive approval of the dissertation manuscript from the Graduate School.

 The total Ph.D. program must include 30 credits, excluding Candidate Status semesters, in courses open only to graduate students (i.e. 7000 level or above).
 At least 30 hours must be elected at Wayne State University.
 Only courses with grades of B- or higher can be counted toward the degree.
 At the discretion of the advisor, up to 30 credit hours of graduate courses may be transferred from the master's program.
 A student wishing to transfer graduate credit toward a Ph.D. degree should file a Transfer of Credit form along with the doctoral Plan of Work.
 A minimum grade of B is necessary to transfer credits; B- credits and credits graded "P" or "S" (Pass or Satisfactory) are not transferable.
 Transfer credit must be appropriate to the student's degree program and may not be used to reduce the minimum requirement of thirty credits, which must be carried at WSU.